daneroo/im-weight/README.md

 ## Historical Logs

+- 2023-05-06 Remove Crons from dirac and shannon
 - 2022-09-05 Undeploy from Heroku: Thanks for all the fish!
   - also marked `legacy-heroku` branch as deprecated and removed git remote `heroku`
 - 2021-09-23 Backed up [GitHub Actions](https://github.com/daneroo/scrobble-weight-data/)